-A nongraphic container object used for storing data in a DWG file.
-Xrecords are similar to Xdata but not limited by size or order.
+A nongraphic container object used to store data in a .dwg file.
+Xrecords are similar to Xdata but are not limited by size or order.
 There is no equivalent mechanism in MicroStation.

 An external drawing file attached to the current drawing file and often used for assembly or overlay purposes.
-It may also be a raster image in a supported file format.
+It can also be a raster image in a supported file format.